 Each building principal, in conjunction with the building maintenance employee, shall conduct a physical inspection of the building on a periodic basis and return a written report to the Superintendent or designee as to the findings of that inspection.

-The Superintendent shall report annually to the Board regarding the current maintenance and improvement program and projected maintenance needs that include cost analysis.
+The Superintendent shall report annually to the Board or designee regarding the current maintenance and improvement program and projected maintenance needs that include cost analysis.

-Book Policy Manual
+Book Section

-Section 700 Property
+Policy Manual 700 Property

+Title

-Title Asbestos Abatement
+Asbestos Abatement